tealpartners/handbook/Culture.md

 Doesn't matter, we are happy to have you on board!

 ## 100% transparancy
 Salary
 The best example of this principle is our open salary policy.
-The salary package of every Teal Partner is shared and discussed with all the colleagues. compensation gets adjusted to fit an employee’s internal peer-driven valuation
+The salary package of every Teal Partner is shared and discussed with all the colleagues.

-dropbox:
+Compensation gets adjusted to fit an employee’s internal peer-driven valuation.

+Dropbox
 We use the same level of transparancy and open communication with our clients.
 All project information, budgets, scope lists, assumptions and ideas are available at any time.

-## Get Fresh and stay clean
+## Get fresh and stay clean
-We provide showers
+If you come by bike, you can take a shower at the office.
-If it's hot =>  short throusers
+If it's hot outside, you're free to come in short throusers and flip-flops.